3.7. Substantive Law: Defining Crimes, Inchoate Liability, Accomplice Liability, and Defenses

 Elements of the crime

-With the exception of strict liability crimes and vicarious liability crime (discussed below), the government will always have to prove that the defendant committed some criminal act, the actus reus element and that he or she acted with criminal intent, the mens rea element.
+Except for strict liability crimes and vicarious liability crimes (discussed below), the government will always have to prove that the defendant committed some criminal act, the actus reus element, and that he or she acted with criminal intent, the mens rea element.
 When proving a crime of conduct, the state must prove that the defendant’s conduct met the specific actus reus requirement.
 The government must prove that the defendant’s behavior was either a voluntary act (meaning not the product of a reflex or done while asleep, or under hypnosis), a voluntary omission to act (meaning that he or she failed to act) when there was a legal duty to do so, or that he or she possessed some item that should not have been possessed.
 To meet the mens rea element, the state must prove that the defendant’s act was triggered by criminal intent.
-The elements of a specific crimes may also include what is referred to as attendant circumstances.
-Attendant circumstances are additional facts set out in the substantive law’s definition that the state must prove to establish a crime, for example, that the place burglarized be a dwelling, or that the property value is a at least a certain amount.
+The elements of specific crimes may also include what is referred to as attendant circumstances.
+Attendant circumstances are additional facts set out in the substantive law’s definition that the state must prove to establish a crime, for example, that the place burglarized is a dwelling, or that the property value is at least a certain amount.

 When proving a crime of causation, the state must also prove that the defendant caused specific, listed harm.
 Although generally not included in the listed elements, to prove a crime of causation, the government must also prove that the defendant is the actual cause of the harm (actual or but/for cause) and that it is fair to hold him or her responsible (that the defendant is the legal or proximate cause of the harm).